 4.1.1.1.
-Web host reseller partner certificate applications
+Reseller partner certificate applications

-Web Host Reseller Partners may act as RAs under the practices and policies stated within this CPS.
-The RA may make the application on behalf of the applicant pursuant to the Web Host Reseller program.
+Reseller Partners may act as RAs under the practices and policies stated within this CPS.
+The RA may make the application on behalf of the applicant pursuant to the Reseller program.

 Under such circumstances, the RA is responsible for all the functions on behalf of the applicant detailed in section 4.1.2 of this CPS.
 Such responsibilities are detailed and maintained within the Web Host Reseller agreement and guidelines.